-Let’s look at what’s going on in our bodies and what we can do to maintain or restore a healthy sex life at any age.
+So, what’s happening in our bodies to cause low sex drive, and what can we do to maintain or restore the healthy sex life we desire?
+Let’s take a look.

 Why Does Sex Drive Decline?

 One of the most important drivers of libido is the hormone testosterone.
-Many women in perimenopause have lower testosterone levels that can impact their sexual interest, arousal and response as well as lubrication and orgasms.
+Testosterone levels often drop in perimenopause, impacting sexual interest, arousal and response as well as lubrication and orgasms.

-Our ovaries produce both testosterone and progesterone (which is a building block for other hormones including testosterone).
+Our ovaries produce both testosterone and progesterone (a building block for other hormones including testosterone).
 But to do so they require cholesterol.
-If you are eating a low fat diet, you may not have enough cholesterol to support production of all the hormones we require because your brains and cells need cholesterol too.

 Hysterectomy and Surgical Menopause

-We just learned that the ovaries are key to hormonal function.
-This poses a challenge to the almost one in four women who will reach menopause as a result of surgery or medical treatments that can result in a loss of normal ovarian function.
-When this happens, sexual issues very likely result, as testosterone production will be reduced or eliminated completely.
+The role of ovaries in hormone production poses a big challenge to women who will reach menopause as a result of surgery or medical treatments that can result in a loss of normal ovarian function – and almost one in four women do!

-This will definitely be the case with a total hysterectomy, in which both the uterus and the ovaries are removed.
+This is a certainty with a total hysterectomy, in which both the uterus and the ovaries are removed.
 It may also occur with a partial hysterectomy since even if you maintain your ovaries after surgery, ovarian circulation is compromised in more than half of these cases.

 Since testosterone is so important for arousal, response, lubrication, and orgasm, low or no production of this hormone impacts the sexual experience of millions of women.

-If you have your ovaries removed, or find your ovarian function to be reduced after surgery, you’ll want to work with your practitioner to explore your hormonal options such as prescription testosterone.
+If you have your ovaries removed, or experience reduced ovarian function after surgery, working with an experienced practitioner to explore options like prescription testosterone is key.
 But don’t be fooled, as many women are, into thinking taking prescription testosterone is an easy and quick fix to increasing your sexual desire.

 We’ve had incredible results in our practice using a prescription testosterone, DHEA, and estriol product in these cases, so be sure to work with your practitioner to find the right solution for you.
 Don’t give up until you find it!